There are a few things to consider when choosing an intermittent fasting method besides thinking about which one works the best for weight loss.

 The intermittent fasting methods

-These are the intermittent fasting methods I’ve been hearing and learning about.
+These are the intermittent fasting methods I’ve read about and have tried.
 If there are more, please help a lady out and leave me a comment.

 The 16:8 method involves having a fasting window of 16 hours and an eating window of 8 hours.
 Eating nothing for 16 hours and then eat 2 to 3 meals within a window of 8 hours.